|

 meaning.
 "Hamburgers" (Peoplese "cowburgers") are made from cow

 meat, not ham (pig meat).
-Good communicators won’t use misleading
+Good communicators will avoid using misleading

 words.